thiagoelg/nodejs-docker/README.md

 - Install node dependencies:
 > ```cd app && npm install```

-- Start by creating the docker network used by the containers:
+- Create the docker network used by the containers:
 > ```docker network create node```

 - Then run your server with: